- Mrs D Roberts - Curriculum Leader for Computing and Business

 Business Studies prepare students to take up employment in business where they could be employed in roles such as Marketing Administrator, Market Research Analyst, Digital Marketing Assistant or Public Relations Officer.

-Students receive verbal and written feedback; they are expected to respond to this feedback and make amendments to work as necessary.
+Students receive verbal and written feedback and are expected to respond to this feedback and make amendments to work as necessary.
 This is vital in enabling us to identify areas where the students need further support.

 The effectiveness of curriculum implementation is measured by student progress; progress means knowing, remembering and producing more and is the direct result of excellent learning.